johnnymatthews/blog/200717-rsync-files-to-android.md

 ---
 title: Rsync files to Android
-description: Rsync is a super handy utility that makes synchronising files between two systems incredibly simple.
-Unfortuantaly, Android doesn't allow users to use this utility straight out of the box.
-This post discusses why the restrictions exist, and how to ger around them using adb-sync.
+description: Rsync is a super handy utility that makes synchronizing files between two systems incredibly simple.
+Unfortunately, Android doesn't allow users to use this utility straight out of the box.
+This post discusses why the restrictions exist and how to get around them using ADB-sync.
 date: 2020-07-17
 ---

 This restriction has something to do with how Android is mounted when connected to a computer over USB.
-It's not actually a full file system, but uses media transfer protocol (MTP).
-MTP is ok, but can cause issues when transfering a large amount of data.
-For instance, I want to copy over my entire music library from my laptop to my phone.
+It's not actually a full file system but uses the media transfer protocol (MTP).
+MTP is ok but can cause issues when transferring a large amount of data.
+For instance, I want to copy my entire music library from my laptop to my phone.
 It's about 30GB, and MTP can sometimes crash about halfway through.

-Annoyingly, to get Rsync to run natively on your Android you need to root the phone.
-There's a pros and cons to rooting a phone, but one major con is that it's a long and laborious task that I can't be bothered doing.
+Annoyingly, to get Rsync to run natively on your Android, you need to root the phone.
+There are pros and cons to rooting a phone, but one major con is that it's a long and laborious task that I can't be bothered to do.

 Enter ADB Sync!
-Google have thrown a package together that essentially acts as Rsync using the Android Debug Bridge (ADB) tool.
+Google has thrown a package together that essentially acts as Rsync using the Android Debug Bridge (ADB) tool.
 It's super simple to use and does the job.

 ## Install ADB Sync